jashadev42/contractscope/README.md

 Built on the public USASpending.gov API.

-## Stage 1

-### How it works
+## How it works

-ContractScope queries the USASpending `spending_by_award` endpoint for a given recipient and reshapes the raw federal award data into clean, typed `Award` records that the rest of the tool operates on.
+ContractScope ingests federal contract awards for a configurable watchlist of contractors, reshapes the raw API data into clean typed records, and persists them to a local database for querying and analysis.

+- **Concurrent ingestion** — fetches the entire watchlist in parallel using `asyncio` and `aiohttp`, so total fetch time stays close to a single request regardless of how many contractors are tracked.
+Raw API responses are cached to avoid redundant calls.
+- **Persistence** — awards are stored in a SQLite database via SQLAlchemy, with idempotent upserts keyed on each award's unique identifier, so re-running ingestion refreshes data without creating duplicates.
-- **`contractscope.models`** — the `Award` domain model: a typed representation of a single federal contract award.
+- **Clean architecture** — a typed `Award` domain model and a translation layer isolate the messy external API from the rest of the app; a repository layer is the single point of database access.

-- **`contractscope.ingest.client`** — `USASpendingClient`, which fetches awards for
-  a recipient (with pagination support) and returns them as `Award` objects.
+## Components

+- `contractscope.config` — loads the contractor watchlist.
+- `contractscope.models` — the `Award` domain model.
+- `contractscope.ingest.client` — `USASpendingClient`; sync and concurrent fetching.
+- `contractscope.storage` — SQLAlchemy schema, engine/session setup, and the repository
+  (save, load, and raw-SQL aggregate queries).

 ## Status

 In active development.
+Current focus: spending analysis and reporting.